Skip to main content

 8 mentions Positive Neutral Negative

 The music in the game receives mixed reviews, with some players appreciating its ability to set the atmosphere and enhance the experience, while others find it monotonous or lacking in memorability.
-Although certain soundtracks, particularly in specific expansions, are noted for their thematic strength, overall, the music is often described as either underwhelming or poorly executed, detracting from the game's appeal.
+Notably, the soundtrack is described as having a war-like theme that some enjoy, but overall, the ambiance and quality of the music are criticized, with some players feeling it detracts from the gameplay.

-• “The music really helps to set the atmosphere and the tone of the game.”
+• “The music really helps to set the atmosphere and the tone of the game, even if it's not particularly memorable.”

-• “Sotsii has arguably one of the best OSTs, though it has a very war-like theme.”
+• “Sotsii has arguably one of the best original soundtracks, though it has a very war-like theme.”

 • “The soundtrack is horrible.”